bok3948/Basic_Quantization/README.md

 ![Example Image](/images/quantization_flow.drawio.png "Quantization Flow")

 Goal: This repository is dedicated to those who wish to comprehend the process of quantization within the PyTorch framework.
-It offers a straightforward and accessible implementation, as well as practical demonstrations of model size reduction with ONNX inference.
+It offers a straightforward and accessible implementation, as well as practical demonstrations of model size reduction and speed up with ONNX inference.

 # Default Quantization Setting
 - **Activation**: `int8`